Using the Spreadsheet Study

 - Click on the links to download the Study Collection and Spreadsheet files that demonstrate exactly the example we have given in the step-by-step instructions here.
 These files need to be saved to your Data Files Folder.
 You can find the location of this folder under Global Settings >> General Settings.

-Clearing Old Study Data from Spreadsheets
+Clearing Old Study and Other Data from Spreadsheets

-- Go to column AA in the corresponding Sheet in the Spreadsheet window that is linked with the Spreadsheet study you are using.
+- Go to column AA in the corresponding Sheet in the Spreadsheet window that is linked with the Spreadsheet Study you are using.

 - Select all of the columns beginning with column AA that contain data for studies that are no longer on the chart.
-You can select the column by left clicking on the column header with the mouse pointer.
+You can select the column by left clicking on the column header with the Pointer.
 While holding the left pointer button, you can drag it towards the right to select additional columns.

 - Press the Delete key on the keyboard to delete the data.